CaptainFact/captain-fact-frontend/app/assets/assets/help/en/extension.md

 # Source code

-CaptainFact's extension is fully open sourced.
+CaptainFact's extension is fully open sourced (GPL3/AGPL3).
 The main repository is available here:
 * https://github.com/CaptainFact/captain-fact-extension

 The extension also make use of another internal project which injects facts into HTML videos in javascript: